 What are the common symptoms of diabetes?

 Symptoms of diabetes include frequent urination and thirst.
-Other signs are increased hunger, fatigue, vision changes, and slow wound healing.
+Other signs include increased hunger, fatigue, changes in vision, and slow wound healing.
 Nurses assess blood pressure, respiratory rate, and pulses.
-They also use the Semmes Weinstein monofilament test for sensory neuropathy.
+They also use the Semmes-Weinstein monofilament test for sensory neuropathy.

 What are the risk factors for developing diabetes?

-Risk factors for diabetes include family history and race.
+Risk factors for diabetes include a fFamilyhistory of diabetes and certain racial or ethnic backgrounds.
 Age and autoimmune diseases are also non-modifiable risks.
 Modifiable risks include obesity, unhealthy diet, smoking, and sedentary lifestyle.
-Prevention strategies include lifestyle changes like weight management and regular exercise.
+Prevention strategies include lifestyle modifications such as weight management and regular physical activity.

 How is diabetes managed?

-Diabetes management includes monitoring blood glucose and using insulin or oral medications.
+Diabetes management involves monitoring good glucose levels and either insulin or oral medications.
 Lifestyle changes are also crucial.
-Nurses are key in administering medications and monitoring blood glucose levels.
+Nurses play a pivotal role in administering medication and monitoring blood glucose levels.
 They also assess for complications.

 What are the common complications of diabetes?

 Diabetes complications include cardiovascular disease and neuropathy.
 Nephropathy and retinopathy are also common.
-Emergency situations like diabetic ketoacidosis and hyperosmolar hyperglycemic state require immediate care.
+EEmergencieslike diabetic ketoacidosis and hyperosmolar hyperglycemic state require immediate care.
 This includes fluid resuscitation and insulin therapy.

 What is the role of patient education in diabetes management?